timm/tested/docs/onCluster.md

 | | | | 25  {:Acc+ 13.7 :Lbs- 4143.1 :Mpg+ 18.0}
 | | | | 25  {:Acc+ 14.4 :Lbs- 3830.2 :Mpg+ 16.4}
 ```
+This data has three $Y$ variables, acceleration (which we want to maximize), weight (which
+we want to minimize) and miles per hour (which we want to maximize).
+We print the mean of these
+values at the root and at each leaf:
+- Note that even though we are not trying to, our clusters do separate good from bad $Y$ values

-Now here's nearly the same algorithm, but now we run a   greedy search looking for the best
+Now here's nearly the same algorithm, but now we run a   greedy search over the splits.
-splits.
-When splitting on  two distance points $A,B$, we look at the $Y$ values of
+When splitting on  two distance points $A,B$, we peel at the $Y$ values
-$A,B$ and ignore the worse half.
+ and ignore the worse half.
 ```
 398  {:Acc+ 15.6 :Lbs- 2970.4 :Mpg+ 23.8}
 | 199